Millennium-stack/weather-trend/README.md

 # weather-trend
-A problem set from the code clinic series on depicting a trend on the weather data collection.
+A problem set on depicting or analysing a trend on the weather data collection.

 This task involves calculating statistics from a data-set.
 We shall start with the weather data captured from lake Pond Oreille in Northern Idaho, US.